 Black Pepper should be taken cautiously in High Pitta and digestive inflammations.

 Pippali is known as Pippali, Pipal, Long Pepper and Dried Catkins.
 It is fruits of a plant Piper longum.
 It is pungent (Katu) in taste, hot in potency and sweet (Madhur Vipak) after digestion.
 The main organs on which it works are digestive, reproductive and respiratory.
 It has analgesic, anthelmintic, aphrodisiac, carminative and expectorant properties and is used in the treatment of digestive and respiratory ailments such as gas, bloating, distension, digestive weakness, excess phlegm, asthma, bronchitis, colds, coughs, and laryngitis.
 It is also used in rheumatic pain, gout, paralysis, etc. as it reduces Vata inside the body, gives relief in pain and digests Ama (toxic waste produced in the body to incomplete digestion).

 Pippali increases Pitta inside the body.
 So, people of Pitta nature should use it cautiously.
 Moreover, the long term and excessive use of Pippali is contraindicated in Ayurveda.

 Sarpi or Go Ghrita is ghee made from cow’s milk.
 It is described in Ayurveda as Sapta dhatu vardhak and Ojo vardhak.
 When Ghrita is consumed in medicinal proportion, it improves general, mental and physical health.
 It is Buddhi vardhaka (augmenting intelligence), Smriti vardhaka (enhancing memory) and Deepana (improves appetite).
 It cures internal dryness.
-Go Ghrita helps to deliver fat soluble nutrients to body organs.
+Go Ghrita helps to dethe liver fat soluble nutrients to the body organs.
 Its regular intake promotes strength by improving the digestive capacity.